-Additionally, proposals for development that would cause direct or indirect adverse harm to nationally designated sites or other designated areas, protected species, Habitats and Species of Principle Importance or result in the loss of irreplaceable habitats, such as ancient woodland, Important Hedgerows and veteran trees, will not be permitted unless:
+Proposals for development that would cause direct or indirect adverse harm to nationally designated sites or other designated areas, protected species, Habitats and Species of Principle Importance or result in the loss of irreplaceable habitats, such as ancient woodland, Important Hedgerows and veteran trees, will not be permitted unless:

-- (a) They cannot be located on alternative sites that would cause less harm; - (b) The benefits of the development clearly outweigh the impacts on the features of the site and the wider network of natural habitats; and - (c) Satisfactory mitigation and compensation measures are provided.
+- (i) They cannot be located on alternative sites that would cause less harm: - (ii) The benefits of the development clearly outweigh the impacts on the features of the site and the wider network of natural habitats; and - (iii) Satisfactory mitigation and compensation measures are provided.

-The Council will take a precautionary approach where insufficient information is provided about avoidance, mitigation and compensation measures and secure mitigation and compensation through planning conditions/obligations where necessary.
+The Local Planning Authority will take a precautionary approach where insufficient information is provided about avoidance, mitigation and compensation measures and secure mitigation and compensation through planning conditions/obligations where necessary.